PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 });
 ```

-Also, let's update our `getStrapiData` function to use our new helper method `getStrapiURL`.
-So it will look like the following.
+Also, let's update our `getStrapiData` function to use our new helper method, `getStrapiURL.` So it will look like the following.

 ```jsx
 async function getStrapiData(path: string) {